CODECHECK community workflow for codecheckers

 - Add mandatory codechecker-contributed information to the

-file, see spec - Wait for the article DOI.
+codecheck.ymlfile, see spec - [If applicable] Wait for the article DOI.

-- Deposit the CODECHECK report on Zenodo using your own Zenodo account.
+- Deposit the CODECHECK certificate on Zenodo using your own Zenodo account and following the community curation policy (which is replicated here for convenience):

 - Reserve a DOI